nhood-org/nhood-docs/CONTRIBUTING.md

         * end-to-end, when applicable
         * tests are following existing testing conventions

     * Code is aligned with code style.
-We follow [Sun Code Conventions](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/sun_checks.xml)
+We follow [Google Code Conventions](https://github.com/nhood-org/nhood-parent-bom/blob/master/checkstyle.xml)

     * Code change is minimal:
         * there are no excessive / duplicated logic implementations